jaxriemer/NewRepo/Lab 2/README.md

 ## Part G.
 ## Sketch and brainstorm further interactions and features you would like for your clock for Part 2.
 ![Further Interactions](./images/Interactions.jpg)

-# Prep for Part 2

-1. Pick up remaining parts for kit on Thursday lab class.
-Check the updated [parts list inventory](partslist.md) and let the TA know if there is any part missing.

-2. Look at and give feedback on the Part G. for at least 2 other people in the class (and get 2 people to comment on your Part G!)

 # Lab 2 Part 2